 The Haus zum Sonneborn can be found in a tiny street on your way from Fischmarkt to Domplatz.

 Since the end of 1988, the Haus zum Sonneborn serves as a marriage registry office and offers a picturesque background for wedding photos.
-The 16th-century graffiti depicts justice and vanity.
+The 16th-century style depicts justice and vanity.

 Domplatz and Erfurter Dom